BeiningBogen/iOS-Kristiania/Lesson04/README.md

 # View Controllers

-Manages a view and its subview, coordinates events and communication between models and views
+Manages a view and its subviews, coordinates events and communication between models and views

 ![inline](resources/view-controllers.png)